What is Chocolatey?

 You can also use the uninstall command to uninstall multiple pieces of software at the same time:

 Package Managers for Windows

 Chocolatey is one of the options you can use for your Windows machines or servers to help manage software.
-There is another option, Windows Package Manager, which is an open source tool from Microsoft that is available to help you manage the install, upgrade and uninstallation of software on your Windows laptops or desktops.
+There is another option, Windows Package Manager, which is an open-source tool from Microsoft that is available to help you manage the installation, upgrade and uninstallation of software on your Windows laptops or desktops.